exoplatform/web-conferencing/documentation/ACHITECTURE.md

 Each connector presented in the Platform can be enabled or disabled by an administrator.
 If a connector needs additional global settings, then it is possible to provide Settings user interface which will appear for platform administrators.
 If connector has a need of instant messenger (IM) account, which will be used to sign-in an user to external service or software, then the connector can register such IM type and optionally provide an UI for its settings per user and for the platform administrators where applicable.

-To bootstrat the development there is a [template provider](https://github.com/exo-addons/web-conferencing/tree/develop/template): it is a sample project with a structure that already follows the conventions and has SPI stubs implemented for a provider features.
-In the template code you may find use of all features that Web Conferencing core API offers.
+To bootstrat the development there is a [template connector](https://github.com/exo-addons/web-conferencing/tree/develop/template): it is a sample project with a structure that already follows the conventions and has SPI stubs implemented for a provider features.
+In the template code you may find use of many features that Web Conferencing core API offers.

 Architecture
 ============